OCA/report-print-send/base_report_to_printer/README.rst

 It adds an optional behaviour on reports to send it directly to a printer.

-* `Send to Client` is the default behavious providing you a downloadable PDF
+* `Send to Client` is the default behaviour providing you a downloadable PDF
 * `Send to Printer` prints the report on selected printer

 Report behaviour is defined by settings.